INST377-UMD/inst377-group-project-sehbaw/README.md

 Both APIs are related to data to showcase current weather data nationally and of a specific city.

+## Javascript Libraries

+    We utilized [Chart.js](https://www.chartjs.org/) in order to make the visualizations.

 ## Known Bugs
 There are issues with displaying the table of our connected database.